-Being a “good” human is difficult – no one can truly lay claim to coming up with the perfect version of a “good human”.
+Being a “good” human is difficult – no one can truly lay claim to coming up with the perfect version or even definition of a “good human”.

 Perhaps one way of judging an individual is through their morals.
 Morals can be defined as an individual’s “standards of behaviour or beliefs concerning what is and is not acceptable for them to do”.

 An individual sees their morals form over several years.
 It generally leads to how an individual approaches their life, and the impact they have on others.